 - 9.1.
 Applicants will be informed in writing as to the decision of the school, within the timeline outlined in the annual admissions notice. - 9.2.
-If a student is not offered a place in our school, the reasons why they were not offered a place will be communicated in writing to the applicant, including, details of the student's ranking against the selection criteria and details of the student's place on the waiting list for the school year concerned. - 9.3.
+If a student is not offered a place in our school, the reasons why they were not offered a place will be communicated in writing to the applicant, including, relevant details of the student's application against the selection criteria and details of the student's place on the waiting list for the school year concerned. - 9.3.
+Applicants are placed on the Waiting List based on the criteria outlined in this policy.
+However, it is important to note that a child's position on the Waiting List is not fixed and may be subject to change due to other factors, such as changes in placements within the school or the ranking of late applications with higher scores. - 9.4.
+Parents are notified of their child's position on the Waiting List at the time of decision and may request an update at a later stage.
+However, due to the volume of applications, the school cannot provide continuous updates on changes to the Waiting List structure for all applicants. - 9.5.
+Should a place become available in the identified destination class, and your child is the next eligible applicant on the Waiting List, the school will offer the place accordingly. - 9.6.
 Applicants will be informed of the right to seek a review/right of appeal of the school's decision (see section 18 below for further details).